LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_autoEscalation.md

 #### Step 2: Build out the dialog

 By default, an Auto Escalation dialog includes a Yes/No multiple choice question that asks the consumer if they want to speak to a live agent.
 If the consumer says Yes, the escalation (transfer) occurs.
-If the consumer says No, the previous interaction is executed; in other words, the question is repeated again.
+If the consumer says No, the interaction ends.

 ADD SCREEN CAP